Beyond Worst-Case Online Allocation via Dynamic Max-min Fairness: Introduction

-Next, given the agents' fair shares, we can define the basic \dmmf mechanism as follows: in any round, given the agents requesting for the resource in that round, \dmmf allocates to the agent with the least number of past allocations, normalized by her fair share.
-The \dmmf mechanism is much easier to participate in than pseudo-markets mechanisms: instead of declaring a real-valued bid in every round, agents in \dmmf declare only if they want the item in that round or not.
+We study a simple and widely used mechanism, \emph{Dynamic Max-Min Fair} (\dmmf), rather than pseudo-markets with artificial currencies.
+The \dmmf mechanism (\cref{algo:algo}) is a dynamic version of the classical max-min fair policy: \emph{in any round, given the agents requesting for the resource in that round, \dmmf allocates to the agent with the least number of past allocations, normalized by her fair share}.
+We focus on the \dmmf mechanism because of its advantages over pseudo-market mechanisms.
+Instead of declaring a real-valued bid in every round, agents in \dmmf declare only if they want the item in that round, making it easier to implement in practice.
+In addition, \dmmf is work-conserving: if anyone wants the item, then someone gets it; in contrast, in pseudo-markets, agents can run out of budget early.

+When agent $i$'s values are i.i.d. across rounds, we prove that she can guarantee at least $\frac{1}{2-\a_i} \vstar_i(\a_i) T$ total utility, irrespective of how others bid and her distribution.
+This offers a slight improvement over the bounds of \cite{DBLP:conf/sigecom/GorokhBI21,DBLP:conf/sigecom/BanerjeeFT23}, who focus only on such worst-case guarantees, i.e., under arbitrary value distributions.
+This $\frac{1}{2}$ guarantee is close to tight: no mechanism can guarantee every agent more than $1 - \frac{1}{e} \approx 0.63$ fraction of her ideal utility for every value distribution (see \cref{thm:imp:ind})\footnote{For reusable resource the half ideal utility guarantee is tight \cite{DBLP:conf/sigecom/BanerjeeFT23}.}.